KinG-InFeT/NLoader/README.md

 * Added customization cancellation Touch
 * FIX runOnUiThread runnable on Activity
 * Implemented try/catch for JSON functions
+* ADD not show icon and title when the title is not declared

 ### 06/02/2014 (v0.1.0)
 * Initial release (Tested with Cordova 3.3.0, platform android v4.3.1 and 4.4.2)